-Taking proper care of a cat involves a lot more than just providing some food and shelter.
-One of the more tricky parts to cat ownership is felines’ natural reluctance to show signs of pain or weakness.
-But that does not mean they don’t suffer from pain like we do.
-It is therefor extra important that the owner frequently checks for diseases, infections, possible injuries and parasites.
+There is more to taking good care of a pet than just providing some food and shelter.
+Pets need attention, kindness, and sometimes a little help.
+One of the more tricky parts to spotting illness in a cat is their’ natural reluctance to show that they are in pain.
+But that does not mean they don’t suffer from it as we do!
+It is therefore on the owner to do frequent checks for diseases, infections, possible injuries, and parasites.

-Our articles should help you get a basic idea of things to look out for, and give you an idea of the kinds of questions you could ask during your trip to the vet.
+This page and its underlying articles should help you get a basic idea of things to look out for, and may show what kinds of questions you could ask during a trip to the vet.

-Mental health conditions are sadly often overlooked in cats. mainly because symptoms are usually non-specific and because cats have the nasty habit of hiding their pain and anguish.
-One of the most common causes for feline depression is a lack of stimulation during the day.
-Cats kept indoors need sufficient affection and play time to stay happy and fit.
+Mental health conditions are sadly often overlooked in cats. mainly because symptoms are usually nonspecific.
+One of the most common causes of depression in indoor cats is a lack of stimulation throughout the day.
+Cats kept indoors really do need their playtime to stay happy and fit.

 The kidneys have a vital function in the body.
 When the organ suddenly fails as a result of food poisoning or starts to deteriorate due to poor diet choices or old age, this can have a severe impact on your pet’s general health.
 Chronic kidney disease is the most commonly diagnosed disease in older cats.